 Government Cyber Security Jobs for Veterans With Technical, Organizational Skills Along with Security Clearances – How to Apply

 Veterans and soon to be discharged active duty personnel looking for cyber security government jobs often have a hard time matching up the skills and experience they acquired while in the Army, Marines, Navy, Air Force, or Coast Guard to requirements listed in civilian job postings.
 There is a growing shortage of cyber security talent that military veterans and soon to be ex-military can fill.
-Veterans are a good match for cyber security jobs with their existing security clearances and technical skills in electronics and hardware.
+With cyber security training Veterans are a good fit for security jobs with their existing security clearances and technical skills in electronics and hardware.

 Government cyber security jobs generally offer a comprehensive benefits package for the candidate and their family.
 Veterans often already have required minimum qualifications and can apply for preferential hiring.
 Some employers may run a credit check, Active Duty can get a free credit report from all three major credit reporting agnecies.